sceckert/IntroDHFall2022/_week6/introduction-to-webscraping-and-open-refine.md

 (![image](../_images/OpenRefine2.png)

 Note:
-Here, we're using a language called General Refine Expression Language to stitch together a URL: the first part "https://genius.com/albums/" is part the, `value` is a pre-sent variable -- it takes whatever value is in the starting column.
+Here, we're using a language called General Refine Expression Language to stitch together a URL: the first part "https://genius.com/albums/" is part the, `value` is a pre-set variable -- it takes whatever value is in the starting column.
 We do the same thing to the `value` in the column labeled `Album`

 We should get something like: https://genius.com/albums/artist_name/album_name